On the $e$-positivity of trees and spiders: -positivity conditions for spiders

-In fact, the result on trees immediately generalizes to any graph with a cut vertex whose deletion produces a graph with at least six connected components.
-This is due to Lemma 13 of \cite{DSvW} which we do not restate here for brevity (the lemma is very similar to Lemma \ref{lm: dahl trees} restated above).

-\begin{coro} Any graph with a cut vertex whose deletion produces a graph with at least six connected components is not $e$-positive. \end{coro}
+\begin{theo} Any graph with a cut vertex whose deletion produces a graph with at least six connected components is not $e$\nobreakdash-positive. \end{theo}

-Theorem \ref{new result} and Corollary \ref{new result trees} prove a conjecture of Dahlberg et al. for $d \geq 6$ \cite{DSvW}.
+Theorem \ref{new result trees} resolves a conjecture of Dahlberg, She, and van Willigenburg for $d \geq 6$ \cite{DSvW}.
 Regarding the tightness of this result, it is mentioned in \cite{DSvW} that the spider $S(6,4,1,1)$ has a connected partition of every type.
-In fact in the next section we mention a number of other spiders with four legs that also have this property.
-While it can be seen through direct calculation that none of these spiders are $e$-positive, this does not generalize to trees as the results of this section do.
-This is because we are reliant on Lemma \ref{lm: dahl trees} when reducing the $e$-positivity of trees to spiders and this lemma depends on the spider having a missing connected partition of some type.
-Thus the only improvement that can be made to Theorem \ref{new result} using the method of reducing to a spider and finding a missing partition is to $d = 5$.
+Therefore, only the remaining $d = 5$ case in Theorem~\ref{new result trees} can be resolved via the method of reducing to spiders and showing that a connected partition of some type is missing.
 We are unaware of any spiders with five legs that have a connected partition of every type.

+For the $d=4$ case, we were able to find a number of spiders with four legs, in addition to $S(6,4,1,1)$, that have a connected partition of every type.
+We discuss these spiders in the next section and show that they are not $e$\nobreakdash-positive.
+However, our result will proceed by directly calculating $e$\nobreakdash-coefficients, so it does not tell us anything about the trees corresponding to these spiders as we cannot invoke Lemma~\ref{lm: dahl trees}.